[ Different Types ]

 Home Owners Insurance

 This protects the physical property.
 Coverage such as fire, flood and replacement would all fall under this category.
-This type of insurance is required for homes that have a mortgage and must be in place on or before the time of purchase and continue for the duration of the mortgage.
-It is important that your policy is updated regularly and reflects the current mortgage lenders information.
+This type of insurance is required for homes with a mortgage and must be in place on or before the time of purchase and continue for the duration of the mortgage.
+It is important that your policy is updated regularly and reflects the current mortgage lenders’ information and the current value of the home.
+Examples of local insurance provides are:

 Mortgage Protection Insurance

 This protects the homeowners in the event of death, serious accident, or illness that may leave you or your partner unable to work and affecting your ability to pay the mortgage and/or property taxes.
-With employer and private polices covering lost income, this covers your mortgage balance, payments and property taxes.
+With employer and private polices only covering lost income, this coverage includes your mortgage balance, payments and property taxes.

 If you have further questions about insurance as it pertains to your home, mortgage or personal coverage, please feel free to contact me.